-Under some conditions, your computer product may automatically shut-down.
+Under some conditions, your computer product may automatically shutdown.
 This is a normal protective feature designed to reduce the risk of lost data or damage to the product when used outside recommended conditions.
 To avoid risk of lost data, always make back-up copies of data by periodically storing it on an external storage medium.
 For optimum performance, use your computer product only under recommended conditions.
 Read additional restrictions in your product documentation.
-Contact TOSHIBA technical service and support, refer to TOSHIBA support section in Chapter 6, Troubleshooting for more information.
+Contact TOSHIBA technical service and support, refer to Chapter 6 Troubleshooting for more information.